 - Reimbursement for remote working expenses (e.g., laptop, Wi-Fi, desk)

 Highlight long-term career growth opportunities

 An unemployment check is only temporary.
-In fact, the federal government’s $600 weekly unemployment boost is currently set to expire at the end of July.
+In fact, the federal government’s $600 weekly unemployment boost expired at the end of July 2020.
+Its replacement, the Lost Wages Supplemental Payment Assistance program paid out an extra $300 per week and ended on December 27, 2020.
 Show candidates that a job at your business can offer long-term stability that extends well beyond the government’s expiration date.

 To help candidates recognize the temporary nature of collecting unemployment, highlight the long-term growth opportunities available at your company.
 Consider outlining typical career tracks or providing specific examples of how people have advanced their careers.
 Here is some sample language you can include with your job descriptions:

 - “Most of our [role title]s started out as [role title]s — we primarily hire from within.”

 - “We offer real career growth opportunities — top performers are promoted to salaried positions.
 We have multiple team members who have advanced to [role title]s.”